-Central Authorities such as Treasury or Government Finance departments and The Central Banks had to assume responsibility for financial stability.
-The most glaring example of failure being Germany's currency collapse and Hyper-inflation 1921-23.
-Monetary stability alone is however not enough of a guiding principle.
-As with the French a century before, the First World War saw the link with gold broken and the issue of low denomination notes returned once again.
-A vain attempt was made in 1925 to return to the discipline of the gold standard and remains handled by the Bank.
-The gold and foreign exchange reserves passed to the Treasury in 1931.
-Also in 1931, UK abandoned the Gold Standard for domestic currency redemption.
-Domestic note issue was no longer backed by gold.
-It may be remarked, quite fairly, that in the last half century, monetary systems management, financial planning and regulatory oversight, effectively everything but a political-economy policy direction strategy, has come to be applied comprehensively to financial services, all at a time when industrial policy and strategic oversight to all industries making tradable goods, has been discarded.
-Government can get involved in industrial strategy and public and some private services in response to strikes, closures, or FDI investment flows.
+Central Authorities such as Treasury or Government Finance assume responsibility for financial stability.
+The most glar currency collapse and Hyper-inflation 1921-23.
+Monetary st guiding principle.
+As with the French a century before, the Firs and the issue of low denomination notes returned once again. to the discipline of the gold standard and remains handled by reserves passed to the Treasury in 1931.
+Also in 1931, UK a currency redemption.
+Domestic note issue was no longer ba fairly, that in the last half century, monetary systems managoversight, effectively everything but a political-economy polic comprehensively to financial services, all at a time when ind industries making tradable goods, has been discarded.
+Governa and public and some private services in response to strikes, clo

-Crises of systemic collapses after excessive confidence inevitably continued through the nineteenth, twentieth and into the twenty-first centuries, some 2 years apart, sometimes ten.
-Apart from cycle downturns or recessions that linked the US and UK economies especially up until WWI because large amounts of capital flowed annually from USA to London after each Autumn Harvest and flowed back again in time for Spring planting.
-There were recessions, often called panics, in 60 out of the 126 years between 1785 and 1911.
-The UK's 1844 Bank Act even had to be suspended in 1847, 1857 and in 1866 to prevent The Bank of England's own collapse.
-By the time of the 2007-08 Global Financial Crisis (GFC) The UK Treasury with Bank of England staff were especially innovative in providing off-budget solutions to bank bale-outs by offering The Asset protection Scheme, whereby banks could sell large percentages of their loan-books, heavily risk- discounted, to the Central Bank in exchange for Treasury Bills, kept on deposit as part of the banks' regulatory capital.
-They therefore did not have to finding funding gap finance in the now very expensive short term Money Markets.
-When US Treasury Secretary Henry Paulsen learnt of Alistair Darling's approach, only then did he realise he had had no need to apply to Congress for TARP or closedown Lehman Brothers!
+Crises of systemic collapses after excessive confidence ine twentieth and into the twenty-first centuries, some 2 years downturns or recessions that linked the US and UK economi amounts of capital flowed annually from USA to London aft again in time for Spring planting.
+There were recessions, ofte between 1785 and 1911.
+The UK's 1844 Bank Act even had to prevent The Bank of England's own collapse.
+By the time of t The UK Treasury with Bank of England staff were espec solutions to bank bale-outs by offering The Asset protection percentages of their loan-books, heavily risk- discounted, to t Bills, kept on deposit as part of the banks' regulatory capita funding gap finance in the now very expensive short term Mo Henry Paulsen learnt of Alistair Darling's approach, only then to Congress for TARP or closedown Lehman Brothers!

-The Bank's relationship with the Treasury changed several times, and continues no less intimate than that between US Treasury and The Federal Reserve.
-The funds which the Bank deploys, including note sat issue, specie in circulation, securities, Gold and foreign exchange reserves.
-Nationalisation in 1946, after WWII, made little immediate practical difference to the Bank.
-It remained the Treasury's partner, adviser, agent and debt manager.
-During War years and after it, and or they together, determined and administered exchange controls and various borrowing restrictions, often on the Chancellor's and therefore The Treasury's behalf.
-However, a revival of interest in Chicago and Austrian Schools of Monetarism, calling for depoliticised central base-rate policy settings, and claiming much would have been better had that been available during the high inflation 1970s.
-The re-evaluation of monetary policy roles began in the 1980s but did not result until 1997 in granting The Central Bank sole responsibility for setting interest rates and at the same time no longer be responsible for Government debt management, or, as it turned out, the National Gold Reserve.
-In 1997 the Government transferred for monetary policy claiming this meant The Bank of England was now a truly fully independent central bank.
+The Bank's relationship with the Treasury changed several tim between US Treasury and The Federal Reserve.
+The funds w issue, specie in circulation, securities, Gold and foreign excha WWII, made little immediate practical difference to the Bank. agent and debt manager.
+During War years and after it, and or exchange controls and various borrowing restrictions, often Treasury's behalf.
+However, a revival of interest in Chicago ar for depoliticised central base-rate policy settings, and claimin been available during the high inflation 1970s.
+The re-evalua 1980s but did not result until 1997 in granting The Central E rates and at the same time no longer be responsible for Govern the National Gold Reserve.
+In 1997 the Government transferre The Bank of England was now a truly fully independent centra

-The Debt Management Office United Kingdom was created in April 1998 as an executive agency of HM Treasury to take over responsibility for debt management.
-In April 2000, responsibilities for Exchequer cash management was transferred to the DMO and represented the conclusion of the Government's restructuring of the management of monetary and debt policy launched by the Exchequer in May 1997.
+The Debt Management Office United Kingdom was created in Treasury to take over responsibility for debt management.
+In cash management was transferred to the DMO and represe restructuring of the management of monetary and debt policy

-The DMO assumed responsibility for issuing Treasury bills (very short-dated securities) from this date.
-In July 2002 the operations of the Public Works Loan Board - now referred to as the PWLB lending facility and operated on behalf of HM Treasury; and the Commissioners for the Reduction of the National Debt (CRND) were integrated with the DMO.
-The facility lends to local authorities for capital purposes and the CRND's principal function is to manage the investment portfolios of certain public funds.
-The PWLB lending facility and CRND continue to carry out their long-standing statutory functions within the DMO.
+The DMO assumed responsibility for issuing Treasury bills ( In July 2002 the operations of the Public Works Loan Board facility and operated on behalf of HM Treasury; and the Comm Debt (CRND) were integrated with the DMO.
+The facility ler and the CRND's principal function is to manage the investm PWLB lending facility and CRND continue to carry out their l DMO.